 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

-Unlike the Class A, Class B and small Class C motorhomes we’ve lived out of, a lightweight flatbed truck camper is a very different type of recreational vehicle.
+In our RV journey we have lived out of several types of RVs from Class A motorhomes to flatbed truck campers and just about everything in between.
+Unlike the Class A, Class B and small Class C motorhomes we’ve experienced, a lightweight flatbed truck camper is a very different type of recreational vehicle.

 For us, the benefits of flatbed truck campers are: